 Growing up with an older brother to provide me with some insights of the male species rendered quite useful growing up as a woman, as well as reading a few books (though I won’t openly admit this in person).
-I can say I’ve made a lot of smart (and not so smart) choices when it came down to my love life throughout the years.
-In retrospect, these experiences are what taught what it is I truly want in a man.
+I can say I’ve made a lot of smart (and not so smart) choices when it came down to my love life throughout my years.
+In retrospect, these experiences are what taught me what it is I truly want in a man.
 So to answer the pressing question at hand; what is it that makes a man irresistible?
 Dear reader, allow me to walk you through my journey of what 20 years of love and lust taught me.

 Are you willing to compromise the way you envision your life to be?

 Ask yourself, “is this someone I can grow with?” and “can I see myself living with him years down the road?”
 If you answered no, it goes without saying you shouldn’t waste your time on it.
 If you answered yes then ask yourself, “what do I aspire to accomplish in the near future?”
 For instance, do you envision yourself living with a big family with lots of children, or a small family with no kids and maybe a pet?